-The average journey time between London and Brindisi is 25 hours and 45 minutes and the fastest journey time is 23 hours and 6 minutes.
-On an average weekday, there are 12 trains per day travelling from London to Brindisi.
-The journey time may be longer on weekends and holidays; use our journey planner on this page to search for a specific travel date.
+The average journey time by train between London and Brindisi is 30 hours and 48 minutes, with around 1 train per day.
+The journey time may be longer on weekends and holidays, so use our Journey Planner on this page to search for a specific travel date.

 The fastest journey time by train from London to Brindisi is 30 hours and 48 minutes.